JesseBrand/dnding-notes/posts/generic/races/Human.md

-Humans are a [[generic/races/Race]] of humanoids very common throughout the realms.
+Humans are a [[Race]] of humanoids very common throughout the realms.

 Some notable Humans in this Campaign:
 * [[John]]